 The “red country” and the “black land”; white sands and vivid blue skies; the smooth curve of the dunes and the perfect angles of the pyramids — Egypt is a place of opposites.
 The center and coastal portions of the Sinai Peninsula are regarded to be a huge, uninterrupted expanse of desert plains and arid hills.

 Surprisingly, this region also contains one of Egypt’s most remarkable natural features: the Colored Canyon.
 Egypt’s Colored Canyon is the product of past ocean activity over the now-dry peninsula.

-The Sinai Peninsula remained hidden beneath the surface of the Red Sea millions of years ago, and when the waters receded, they carved out vast grooves in the terrain, resulting in what is now known as the Colored Canyon, Egypt.
+The Sinai Peninsula remained hidden beneath the surface of the Red Sea millions of years ago, and when the waters receded, they carved out vast grooves in the terrain, resulting in what we call now the Colored Canyon, Egypt.

-Hikers and backpackers have been walking through the Sinai desert and mountains for decades, with the majority of them following in the footsteps of ancient traders, pilgrims, and locals.
+Hikers and backpackers have been walking through the Sinai desert and mountains for decades, with the majority of the following in the footsteps of ancient traders, pilgrims, and locals.

 Although some of these “wadis” or canyons can be difficult to find or visit, the Colored Canyon is easily accessible by automobile from Dahab, Sharm El Sheikh, and Taba.

 Once you’ve driven as far as you can in a vehicle, you’ll discover that the hills are only a short walk away.

 The contrasting textures of rugged and softly formed stones, as well as the numerous depths of color and sheen, make Colored Canyon Egypt a popular photography destination.